For almost 30 years, Place2Be has provided in-school emotional support to children and young people.

 Since we were founded in 1994, we’ve grown from supporting a handful of inner London schools, to working with over 700 schools nationwide.

 On 4 September 1994, Dame Benny Refson DBE sets up Place2Be to provide emotional support at an early age.
-She was inspired by a Family Service Unit (FSU) project in Southwark called 'The Place to Be' which had placed a counsellor in a primary school.
+She was inspired by a Family Service Unit (FSU) project in Southwark called The Place to Be, which had placed a counsellor in a primary school.

 The Place2Talk self-referral service is launched, providing a safe place to talk through any worries and issues during the busy school day.
-This is still a key component of our services and has a permanent presence in Place2Be schools.
+This self-referral is still a key component of our services and has a permanent presence in Place2Be schools.

 Place2Be’s first counsellor training course launches, funded by the Department of Health.
 Our goal was to equip counsellors in local communities with the specialist knowledge needed to work with children.
 This course, now known as our Foundation Course, is still delivered today.

-In Croydon, Place2Be pilots 'A Place for Parents', a dedicated support service for parents.
-This was rolled out in Durham, Medway, Greenwich and Nottingham in 2005 with support from the Government's Parenting Fund.
+In Croydon, Place2Be pilots A Place for Parents, a dedicated support service for parents.
+The service rolled out in Durham, Medway, Greenwich and Nottingham in 2005 with support from the Government's Parenting Fund.